Reconstruction of network dynamics from partial observations: Observational Error Magnification Factor

 In particular, assume we want to reconstruct the time series at node $i$ from the observations at node $j$.
 We will achieve this by first using $M_{t,j}$ to estimate the initial state of the network from the observations at node $j$, and then applying $M_{t,i}$ to the estimated initial condition in order to reconstruct the observations at node $i$.
 The goal is then to determine how the size of a random perturbation to the observation at node $j$ will effect the error in the resulting estimate of the time series at node $i$.

-Consider initial condition $x^0=[x_1^0, \ldots, x_n^0]$ of the network and let $s=[s_1, \ldots, s_t]$ denote the time series of length $t$ observed (exactly) at some node number $j$ from which all nodes can be reconstructed.
-Let $M_{t,j}$ be the matrix of (\ref{e5}), which by our assumption and Propostion \ref{p1} has full rank $n$.
+Consider initial condition $x^0=[x_1^0, \ldots, x_n^0]$ of the network and let $s=[s_1, \ldots, s_t]$ denote the time series of length $t$ observed (exactly) at some node from which all nodes can be reconstructed.
+Let node $j$ be the observing node and let $M_{t,j}$ be the matrix of (\ref{e5}), which by our assumption and Propostion \ref{p1} has full rank $n$.
 According to this equation, $M_{t,j}x^0 = s$.
 Now assume we observe node $j$ with noise level $\sigma$ and attempt to reconstruct the initial condition $x^0$.
 Thus we observe $s+e$ for some observational error $e$.
 The deviation of the initial condition of the true trajectory due to this observational error can be denoted $h^0$, defined by $M_{t,j}(x^0+h^0) = s+e$, where the error $e=[e_0,\ldots,e_t]$ satisfies $\mathbb{E}(e_k) = 0$ and $\mathbb {E}(e_k^2) = \sigma^2$.
 Since in general $t>n$, it is unlikely that this problem has an exact solution, so we must consider the corresponding least squares problem:

 The minimum-norm least squares solution of (\ref{e6}) is where $M_{t,j}^\dagger$ denotes the pseudoinverse of $M_{t,j}$.
 This expression makes sense even if $M_{t,j}$ is not full rank.
 To compute $M^\dagger$, let $M_{t,j}=USV^T$ be the singular value decomposition of $M_{t,j}$, and set $M_{t,j}^\dagger = VS_{\rm inv} U^T$, where $S_{\rm inv}$ is the diagonal matrix of the same shape as $M_{t,j}$ for which each diagonal entry is the reciprocal of the corresponding entry of $S$ if it is nonzero, and zero otherwise.